hashicorp/terraform-aws-consul/modules/run-consul/README.md

 * `key-file-path` (optional): Path to the certificate key used to verify incoming connections.
 Must be specified with `enable-rpc-encryption`, `ca-file-path` and `cert-file-path`.
 * `skip-consul-config` (optional): If this flag is set, don't generate a Consul configuration file.
 This is useful if you have a custom configuration file and don't want to use any of of the default settings from `run-consul`.
+* `num-servers` (optional): The number of servers to expect in the Consul cluster.
+Use if you don't want to (or can't) work this out by consulting autoscaling.

 Options for Consul Autopilot: